- Reference Number: HEY-734/2019

 - Following the treatment you can go home.

 - You may notice discomfort or a dull ache in the eye after the treatment.
-This can be helped by taking painkillers as you would for a headache (e.g. Paracetamol).
+This can be helped by taking pain relief medication as you would for a headache (e.g. paracetamol).

 - Your vision will be “dazzled” or may seem darker after the treatment.
 This effect can last for 24-48 hours.